mautrix/docs/maubot/usage/setup/index.md

 4. Copy `maubot/example-config.yaml` to `config.yaml` and update to your liking.
 5. Create the log directory and all directories used in `plugin_directories` (usually `mkdir plugins trash logs`).
-6. Create the database with `alembic upgrade head`.
-If you have a custom config path, use `alembic -x config=/path/to/config.yaml upgrade head`.
-7. Start with `python3 -m maubot`.
+6. Start with `python3 -m maubot`.
-8. The management interface should now be available at
+7. The management interface should now be available at
    <http://localhost:29316/_matrix/maubot> or whatever you configured.

 ### Upgrading